velartrill/velartrill.github.io/orig/spirals/cohesion/missing-in-action.md

 "You're one of the reasons she's alive too," Niltar says quietly.
 "Did the same thing for her she did for me."

 Livkir's cheeks redden slightly.
-"Oh -- really, it wasn't the same at all-- I just, I just made a medevac call, was all, nothing impressive.
+"Oh -- really, it wasn't the same at all-- I just, I just made a cas-evac call, was all, nothing impressive.
 Anyway--" He turns back to Shalcas, eager to change the subject.
 "Cas took care of Nili when the rest of our cohort wrote her off as damaged goods.
 It scares me that the Shevran would just take her away like that.
 Don't they care?
 It's all there in the records, it's all official, they should *know* Cas is her guardian."

 Shalcas looks away.
 "The Shevran are… they are a complicated agency."